AnggaR96s/Reforestation/README.md

-## I used to work in a shoe recycling shop.
-It was sole destroying.
+## If you want a job in the moisturizer industry, the best advice I can give is to apply daily.